© Unofficial Royalty 2024

 Full name: Friederike Amalie Agnes

 As Duchess of Saxe-Altenburg, Agnes became very involved in charity work, particularly in the area of nursing and education.
-From all accounts, her marriage was a very happy one and Agnes and Ernst were very devoted to each other.
+From all accounts, her marriage was very happy and Agnes and Ernst were devoted to each other.
 For their 25th anniversary in 1878, Ernst gave Agnes the Princess Cross – a newly created miniature of the Knight’s Cross First Class of the Saxe-Ernestine House Order.
 They also established the Ernst-Agnes Foundation.
 In 1893, Agnes wrote a book entitled ‘A Word to Israel’, which discussed anti-semitism and Christianity in Germany.

 Unofficial Royalty: Agnes of Anhalt-Dessau, Duchess of Saxe-Altenburg